Zahra1379/Data-Engineering/README.md

 then we can continue working in intelij.Services can be run by running application classes that have main. :blush:

+## License

+gnu general public license v3.0.
+See LICENSE.txt for more information.

 ## Contact

 Zahra - gmail: z.motamed321@gmail.com